EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 How EMDR therapy works

 EMDR therapy is a strong approach that helps the brain deal with traumatic memories.
-Sometimes, strong emotions during a trauma can stop the brain from understanding the event fully.
+Sometimes, strong emotions during trauma can stop the brain from understanding the event fully.
 This makes the memory stuck, easily triggering distress and anxiety today.

 With EMDR, rapid eye movements or similar techniques help reduce trauma-related anxiety.
 These methods let people view their trauma in a detached, objective way.